AlexHarker/AHarker_Externals/README.md

 AHarker Externals
 =================

-A Set of 80+ Externals for a variety of tasks in Max.
+A Set of 80+ Externals for a variety of tasks in Cycling 74's Max.

 By Alex Harker